thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/group.md

 # Remove Users From Group

 To programmatically remove users from a group, use API endpoint.The API removes only the user association.
 It does not delete the users or group from the Thoughtspot system.
 At least one of id or name of group is required.
-When both are given user id will be considered.
+When both are given,then user id will be considered.

 ```ts
 async removeUsersFromGroup(